FasterSpeeding/Tanjun/README.md

 # Community Resources

-* An alternative implementation of command signature parsing which relies more on documentation parsing can be found at <https://github.com/thesadru/tanchi>.
+* An alternative implementation of command signature parsing for slash commands (which relies more on documentation parsing) can be found at <https://github.com/thesadru/tanchi>.

 # Support